hyperledger/indy-hipe/text/message-timing/README.md

   Such fields should be represented as strings in ISO 8601 format (_yyyy-mm-dd_).
 * `_time`: Used for fields that identify a moment with both date and time precision.
-For example, `send_time` might communicate when a message was sent.
-The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx_) using the Julian, and the timezone defaults to UTC.
+For example, `arrival_time` might communicate when a train reaches the station.
+The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx_) using the Gregorian calendar, and the timezone defaults to UTC.
 However:
     * Precision can vary from minute to millisecond.
     * It is _strongly_ recommended to use the "Z" suffix to make UTC
       explicit: "2018-05-27 18:22Z"